 Maximize Your Tax-Free Income

 Taxpayers can exclude up to $250,000 from capital gains tax when they sell their main home.
 This figure doubles to $500,000 for married couples.

 Retirees often receive income from a variety of sources, including Social Security benefits and distributions from pensions, annuities, IRAs, and other retirement plans.
 Each is subject to slightly different tax rules.

 Social Security Income

 Your benefits generally will only be taxable if you have other income, such as from working or retirement plans.
-At most, you'll pay tax on 85% of your Social Security benefits if your income from all other sources plus half of your Social Security benefits is more than $34,000 as of tax year 2020, and you're single.
+At most, you'll pay tax on 85% of your Social Security benefits if your income from all other sources plus half of your Social Security benefits is more than $34,000 for the tax year 2021, and you're single.
 This increases to $44,000 if you're married and file a joint return.

 Unfortunately, you'll most likely pay taxes on all of your Social Security benefits if you're married but filing a separate tax return.

 Pension or Annuity Income

 Your pension or annuity income might be either fully or partially taxable.

 Your distributions will be fully taxable if all contributions to your pension were made with tax-deferred dollars, but you can exclude from taxable income any portion of your distributions that's representative of recovery of your cost in the plan—in other words, you made contributions with money that had already been taxed.
 Part of your distributions would be considered a recovery of that cost basis.
 Only the remainder will be taxable income.

 Consult with a tax professional if you made any tax-deferred contributions, because this calculation can get complicated.

 Your plan administrator can calculate the taxable portion of your pension distribution for you.
 Contact the administrator to find out what your pension payments will be and what part of those payments will be considered taxable.

 Distributions from your individual retirement account might also be fully taxable, partially taxable, or completely tax-free.
 It depends on what type of IRA you have.